Simon-CR/homey-Stelpro-STZW402-plus/memory-bank/activeContext.md

 # Active Context

 ## Current Focus
-Finalizing the initial driver implementation.
+Preparing the app for release (pending user testing).

 ## Recent Changes
-- Scaffolding complete.
-- `app.json`, `package.json`, `app.js` created.
-- Driver files `device.js`, `driver.js` created.
+- Updated `app.json` with author and capability options.
+- Updated `package.json` with metadata and scripts.
+- Updated `device.js` with capability mapping for `eco` mode.
+- Added `.eslintrc.json` for code quality.
-- Dependencies installed.
+- Verified `README.md`.

 ## Next Steps
-1. Add placeholder images/icons.
-2. Review code for any potential issues.
-3. (User Action) Test on real device.
+1. (User Action) Test on real device when it arrives.
+2. (User Action) Replace placeholder images in `assets/` and `drivers/*/assets/`.
+3. (User Action) Publish using `homey app publish`.